rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 {% endtabs %}

 {% hint style="info" %}
-The `optOut` API is available in the RudderStack Android SDK starting from version `1.0.19`.
+The `optOut` API is available in the RudderStack Android SDK from version `1.0.19`.
 {% endhint %}

 ## Track